laboon/ebook/text/67_stochastic_testing.md

 ## Smart, Dumb, Evil, and Chaos Monkeys

 As mentioned above, stochastic testing is often called monkey testing.
-What is not as well known is that there are different kinds of monkeys out there doing our testing work for us.
+What is not as well known is that there are different kinds of monkeys doing our testing work for us.

 __Dumb monkey__ testing is sending in just any old input you can think of.  "`Mfdsjbkfd`", "`1 + snorf`", and "`(*@()`" all seem like good inputs to the dumb monkey.
 There is no rhyme or reason, just lots of different randomized input.
 This can be helpful for catching edge cases, but it is not very focused.
 Remember that the world of possible values is absolutely huge.
 The chances of finding a specific defect might be minimal when using dumb monkey testing.